 • Most other women need 400 mcg DFE each day.

 Folic acid is found in vitamin supplements and folic-acid-fortified foods such as breakfast cereals and breads.
 The natural form of folic acid is called folate.
-Foods high in folate include liver, citrus fruits, and dark greens like spinach.
+Foods high in folate include liver, citrus fruits, and dark green vegetables like spinach.
 Read food labels to see how much folic acid or folate the food contains.

 Estimates of folic acid or folate in certain foods